RaymondWKWong/MetaAnalysis_MetalAM/README.md

 **AM Dataset used for Machine Learning**: <a href="https://github.com/RaymondWKWong/No-Name/blob/main/Data/Process%20Parameters%20and%20Properties%20LPBF.xlsx" target="_blank">Link</a>

-**List of references of published work used within this study**: <a href="https://github.com/RaymondWKWong/No-Name/blob/main/Data/Process%20Parameters%20and%20Properties%20LPBF.xlsx" target="_blank">Link</a>

 # Usage

 To run the code, please fork this repository and place all files within one folder to work with.